K02D/mcp-tabular/README.md

 ## Path Resolution

-**Important:** All file paths are resolved relative to the project root directory.
-This means:
+All file paths are resolved relative to the project root directory:
 - Relative paths like `data/sample_sales.csv` work from any working directory
 - Absolute paths also work as expected
-- The server automatically resolves paths relative to where `mcp_tabular` is installed
+- Paths resolve relative to where `mcp_tabular` is installed

 ## Tool Examples

 ### List Data Files

-Discover available data files:
+List available data files:

 ```
 list_data_files()
 ```

-Returns all CSV and SQLite files in the data directory with metadata.
+Lists all CSV and SQLite files in the data directory with metadata.

 ### Describe Dataset

-Get comprehensive statistics about a dataset:
+Generate statistics for a dataset:

 ```
 describe_dataset(file_path="data/sample_sales.csv")
 ```

-Returns shape, column types, numeric statistics (mean, std, median, skew, kurtosis), categorical value counts, and a sample preview.
+Includes shape, column types, numeric statistics (mean, std, median, skew, kurtosis), categorical value counts, and a sample preview.

 ### Detect Anomalies